ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-3.md

 You can set up Spark on Linux by downloading it and ensuring you have Java 8.
 If you're on Windows 10 I recommend using WSL (Windows Subsystem for Linux.)
 You can install Java there and PySpark (as I'll show soon.)
 Spark has native Windows support as well.
 Nothing wrong with using Windows except that most examples you'll find use Linux.

-If you do a simple aggregation on relatively large data you will notice slightly worse performance compared to directly using Parquet with C++ or with the PyArrow library.
+If you use Spark to perform  a simple aggregation on relatively large data with many columns you will notice slightly worse performance compared to directly using Parquet with C++ or with the PyArrow library.
 However, using Spark for these sorts of queries is pretty easy and you could develop an application you want to eventually put on a powerful cluster.
 And, of course, you get full SQL query support, and if you want to code your application in Java or Scala, Spark is the obvious choice.

-Unlike the previous Parquet examples with PyArrow however, if you have more than one core you can take full advantage of all the cores on your machine for computation in addition to reading data from Parquet: Anything you script with the Spark API will make use of all cores it's allowed to by its configuration.
+Unlike the previous Parquet examples with PyArrow, you can use a multicore system for more than just reading columns in parallel: You can take full advantage of all the cores on your machine for computation.
+Anything you script with the Spark API will make use of all cores it's allowed to by its configuration (you can configure Spark to limit the number of cores and amount of memory used per worker.)
 For instance you could run a map-reduce job using all four or eight cores on your local computer.
+Assuming you have enough RAM to hold the data involved in the computation you'll see a big speed-up.
+You could turn around and immediately use the result of the map-reduce job in another data processing stage, as the data will be in memory if there's room.

-Spark imposes a bit of overhead due to its need to coordinate multiple nodes; in "local" mode this overhead is smaller.
+Spark imposes a bit of overhead due to its need to coordinate multiple nodes; in "local" mode this overhead is small.
 By the time you need to reach for a Spark cluster the overhead, given the size of the data, should not matter, except when sub-second response times are critical to your application.
 In that case you'll need to craft the external data files for best performance (see the "Spark Friendly Parquet" section) as well as picking the right configuration for Spark.

-In general, Spark is not meant  to serve real-time queries.
+In general, Spark is not meant  to serve real-time queries, though it comes close and is good enough for many uses.
 I'll briefly discuss two solutions  for serving up  extremely fast queries that will work on your laptop as well as larger scale hardware at the end of this post.

 ## Quick Setup